awesome-spark/spark-gotchas/07_iterative_algorithms.md

 The biggest advantage of checkpointing is that it is universal.
 It can be used with any lineage independent of particular transformations.

 ### "Flat transformations"

+As a complementary to truncating lineage we can use transformations which keep lineage short.
+This can be achieved either with built-in methods like `SparkContext.union` and `PairRDDFunctions.cogroup` or by preferring fat transformations over transformation chaining.

 ### Truncating Lineage in `Dataset` API